noahzhy/NSNet2/README.md

 The `model/nsnet2` model structure is same as the original model.
 The `model/nsnet2_ex` model is a modified version of the original model.
 Includes the preprocessing and postprocessing steps in the model, but excludes the FFT and IFFT processes.

+## Inference Time

+The inference time of the `model/tinySenet.py` model is 0.067 ms on Apple M2 chip.

 ## Attribution

 Pretrained model [NSNet2](https://github.com/microsoft/DNS-Challenge/tree/v4dnschallenge_ICASSP2022/NSNet2-baseline) by [Microsoft](https://github.com/microsoft) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)